TRANSLATE THIS SITE

 Top Hazards safety rep features

 Cross words As workplace deaths rise dramatically and the Health and Safety Executive’s austerity programme leaves it haemorrhaging staff, mothballing work programmes and shutting offices, Hazards looks for clues on what unions – snubbed and so far refused any new rights by HSE after its worker involvement consultation - should do next.
-Hazards 98, April-June 2007
+Hazards, issue 98, April-June 2007

 Safety repressed The government admits the lifesaving work of safety reps saves society hundreds of millions of pounds each year.
 Now unions are asking why the Health and Safety Executive seems reluctant to expand their role.
 Hazards special online briefing in full, March 2007